phomemes/phomemes.github.io/leaderboards/README.md

-2. Based on which challenge you are submitting to, either create labels for each account in your selected dataset (Challenge 1), or create labels for the individual images in these datasets (Challenge 2).
+2. Based on which challenge you are submitting to, either create labels for each account in your selected dataset (Challenge 1), or create labels for the individual images in these datasets (Challenge 2 and 3).
    - Challenge 1 submission details:
       - Each folder in the challenge data corresponds to a particular account ID.
       - For each account ID, generate two pairs of labels: